1) Quantify nutrients (N,P) and carbon (CO2) uptake and retention in kelp.

 T3.3 The potential of bioremediation by kelp farming will be assessed in a similar manner to T3.2 using input from T3.1 and SINMOD.
 Small to large scale production facilities (WP1) will be evaluated with specific focus on the potential for CO2 mitigation and removal of excess nutrients.
 Also the potential for reduction of ‘water darkening’ will be evaluated.
 A 50% funding of an existing post doc (NTNU) will ensure analysis and processing of kelp, mooring and water samples.
 An existing PhD student (NTNU) will work in synergy with the project.
 Sampling of kelp and water will be performed by SES (Frøya).

-• Paper on kelp carbon and nutrient uptake stoichiometry at future industrial-scaled facilities.
+• Scientific paper on kelp carbon and nutrient uptake stoichiometry at future industrial-scaled facilities.

-• Paper on carrying capacity of the coastal pelagic ecosystem in light of industrial-scaled kelp production.
+• Scientific paper on carrying capacity of the coastal pelagic ecosystem in light of industrial-scaled kelp production.

 • Input data to WP5 for assessment of positive and negative impacts on fjord and coast ecosystem services.